You're going through the day and then someone asks that fateful question: "Is everything okay? You look like you haven't slept.”

-Use a gentle exfoliator to remove these layers and reveal fresher-looking skin and smoothing away uneven texture for a younger-looking, glowy look.
-Smooth exfoliated skin can also better absorb the hydration from your moisturizer, making fine lines less visible
+Use a gentle exfoliator to remove these layers and reveal fresher-looking skin and smooth away uneven texture for a younger-looking, glowy look.
+Smooth exfoliated skin can also better absorb the hydration from your moisturizer, making fine lines less visible.

 2) add a face mask treatment to your weekly routine.